Home » Environment » Elephant Reserves in India

 Key Issues Addressed by the Elephant Task Force:

-• Human-elephant conflict: Proposing solutions to minimize conflicts in affected areas.
+• Human-elephant conflict: Proposing solutions to minimise conflicts in affected areas.

-• Habitat destruction: Addressing the issue of habitat fragmentation and urbanization.
+• Habitat destruction: Addressing the issue of habitat fragmentation and urbanisation.

 • Ivory poaching: Tackling the illegal trade of ivory, which endangers tusker elephants.